meeshkan/properties-driven-development-tutorial/ARTICLE.md

 doctest_optionflags= NORMALIZE_WHITESPACE IGNORE_EXCEPTION_DETAIL
 ```

 When `pytest` is run, it now also runs the examples from the documentation.
+And with that, we're done implementing the features we set out to implement for our `SortedDict`!

 ## Conclusion

-In this article, we learned how to apply property-based testing in the context of test-driven development.
+In this article, we learned how to apply property-based testing to test-driven development.
 We also used this principle to develop a sorted dictionary.
-Thinking in terms of properties instead of concrete examples can help you slow down and be precise about what your code is expected to do.
+Thinking in terms of properties instead of concrete examples can help us slow down and be precise about what our code is expected to do.

-Remember that property-based testing _doesn't replace regular unit tests_.
-Instead, it provides a new tool for our testing toolboxes.
+It's important to remember that property-based testing _doesn't replace regular unit tests_.
+Instead, it provides a new tool to our testing toolboxes.
 And sometimes, property-based testing isn't the right tool for the job.
 For an interesting article on when property-based testing shines, take a look at [this article by Brujo Benavides](https://medium.com/erlang-battleground/property-based-testing-erlang-elixir-de72ad24966b).
+However, the more experienced we get at writing test case generators and property-based tests, the more natural it becomes to use them for testing almost any kind of code.

 Thank you for reading!
-As always, I'd be happy to hear your feedback.
+As always, we're happy to hear your feedback.

 ## Additional resources

 - [Property-Based Testing with PropEr, Erlang, and Elixir](https://propertesting.com/): Excellent book on property-based testing with a chapter on properties-driven development
-- [From 1 to 10,000 test cases in under an hour: A beginner's guide to property-based testing](https://dev.to/meeshkan/from-1-to-10-000-test-cases-in-under-an-hour-a-beginner-s-guide-to-property-based-testing-1jf8): Guide to PBT from my colleagues Carolyn and Fredrik
+- [From 1 to 10,000 test cases in under an hour: A beginner's guide to property-based testing](https://dev.to/meeshkan/from-1-to-10-000-test-cases-in-under-an-hour-a-beginner-s-guide-to-property-based-testing-1jf8): Guide to PBT from my colleagues [Carolyn](https://dev.to/carolstran) and [Fredrik](https://dev.to/fornwall)
 - [Hypothesis Quick Start guide](https://hypothesis.readthedocs.io/en/latest/quickstart.html): Get started with property-based testing with Hypothesis in Python
 - [My Take on Property-Based Testing](https://medium.com/erlang-battleground/property-based-testing-erlang-elixir-de72ad24966b): Insights on when to use property-based testing
 - [Property-Based Test-Driven Development in Elixir](https://medium.com/grandcentrix/property-based-test-driven-development-in-elixir-49cc70c7c3c4): Mathias Polligkeit's article on properties-driven development